Applying to college forms a capstone experience on a student’s journey at Duchesne. We, the College Advisors, are with them every step of the way.

 By senior year, students are ready to tackle application season.
 We work closely with students so they can present themselves authentically to colleges with confidence.
 When decisions are released, we listen to and counsel students as they make their final decision.
 We celebrate a student crossing the finish line on a college search by taking a photo and placing it on the map in the Upper School hallway.

-We are excited to welcome you back to campus this year!
-In-person and virtual visits are available between August 16 and November 19, 2021.
+We are excited to welcome you to campus!
+In-person and virtual visits are available between August 15 and November 18, 2022.
 Both may be scheduled through RepVisits.

-Students are most likely to be available 10:20 – 11 a.m. during the second half of Advisory.
-Other visits are typically 35-40 minutes during one half of a class period.
+Students are most likely to be available 9:50 – 10:50 a.m. during AAA.
+Visits are typically 35-40 minutes during one half of a free period.
 If your schedule permits, we’d be delighted to connect with you individually after you meet with students.

 If you have any questions, please feel free to contact Katie Frink (firstname.lastname@example.org).